Written by Terri Reddout

 The one form of social media that I’m having a hard time adopting is Twitter (now known as “X” thanks to Elon Musk).
 I joined early on and quit after having my phone light up with posts from my local sports guy wondering if it was okay to take a nap on Mother’s Day.
 I DON’T CARE.
 I just wanted scores.

-Yet, everyone talks about Twitter.
-“We need to start a Twitter account.”
-“We’ll attract a lot of people with a Twitter page.”
+Yet, everyone talks about Twitter… I mean X. “We need to start an X account.”
+“We’ll attract a lot of people with an X page.”
 “Keep calm and tweet on.”

-Even Twitter admits it’s got some problems.
-Twitter use has stalled.
+In the early days Twitter admits to some problems.
+Twitter use stalled.
 After the first tweets people stopped checking back regularly and there wasn’t a significant increase in new tweets.
 In fact, a 2018 stock market announcement had Twitter admitting they had lost over one million users in United States.
 Part of the reason for the drop in users can be tracked to Twitter’s efforts to eliminate “fake” Twitter accounts.
 But, the same PC Magazine article says, teens tend to flock to SnapChat or Instagram rather than Twitter.

 In a 2014 New York Times article Nate Elliott, a principal analyst for Forrester Research said, “The lack of growth there comes from Twitter’s relative lack of innovation.
 The experience on Twitter today is the same experience people have always had on Twitter.”